 You might think there’s nothing that can be done to prevent someone from leaving their basket – that once a customer has left, they’ve left.
 But luckily there are a number of cart abandonment solutions and strategies available to turn a significant number of abandoned carts into purchases.

 In fact, Business Insider has reported that approximately $2.75 trillion of the lost $4.6 trillion may be recovered through checkout optimization.
-Here we look at the nine best cart abandonment solutions to help you reduce abandonment rates and reclaim some of those lost sales.
+Here we look at the ten best cart abandonment solutions to help you reduce abandonment rates and reclaim some of those lost sales.

 What we’ll be covering: